isomerpages/pa-kembangancc/Programmes/environment/_posts/2022-03-25-post-Rescued Veggie Distribution @ Lengkong Tiga (Volunteering).md

 </tbody>
 </table>

-Every Wednesday afternoon, our team of dedicated volunteers will distribute the rescued veggies & fruits from Pasir Panjang Wholesale Centre for our Kembangan residents. *While Stocks Last
+Every Wednesday afternoon, our team of dedicated volunteers will distribute the rescued veggies & fruits from Pasir Panjang Wholesale Centre for our Kembangan residents. <b>*While Stocks Last</b>

 <b>Wish to join as a volunteer?</b><br>